EmeraldCityIT/Foreign-Zooids-Resulting-in-Mental-Health-Issues/README.md

 Forming new habits or traits which are similar to those of the foriegn zooid's original host or hosts.

+Newly aquired body language, muscle memory or postures similar to those of the forign zooid's original host or hosts.

 Zooids from another host will create a mind state in which the conscious person thinks that they are doing what they want, yet will be emotionally conflicted about making what they feel like may be a bad decision.
 This is caused by emotional and subconcious urges from foreign zooids living within the body who make decisions which are in their original host's best interests.